uofa-cmput404/404f23project-404-coding-monkeys/README.md

 > - [x] As an author, I want a consistent identity per server
 > - [x] As a server admin, I want to host multiple authors on my server
 > - [x] As a server admin, I want to share public images with users on other servers.
-> - [x] As an author, I want to pull in my github activity to my “stream”
+> - [x] As an author, I want to pull in my github activity to my “stream” `available on the author profile page`
 > - [x] As an author, I want to post posts to my “stream”
 > - [x] As an author, I want to delete my own public posts.
 > - [x] As an author, I want to befriend local authors
 > - [x] As an author, I want to befriend remote authors
-> - [x] As an author, I want to feel safe about sharing images and posts with my friends – images shared to friends should only be visible to friends. [public images are public]
+> - [x] As an author, I want to feel safe about sharing images and posts with my friends – images shared to friends should only be visible to friends. [public images are public] `all images and APIs are only shared with those who should have access`
 > - [x] As an author, when someone sends me a friends only-post I want to see the likes.
 > - [x] As an author, comments on friend posts are private only to me the original author.
-> - [x] As an author, I want un-befriend local and remote authors
+> - [ ] As an author, I want un-befriend local and remote authors `this worked before we re-factored our db, but no longer works`
 > - [x] As an author, I want to be able to use my web-browser to manage my profile
 > - [x] As an author, I want to be able to use my web-browser to manage/author my posts
 > - [x] As a server admin, I want to be able add, modify, and remove authors.